 Not the first freeze: Starlink paused Nairobi signups for about seven months after a late-2024 demand surge, according to Kenyan reports.

-Starlink Kenya has stopped taking new customers in Nairobi, Mombasa and five other counties after demand outstripped the satellite network’s capacity, redirecting would-be subscribers to a deposit-based waiting list.
+Starlink Kenya has stopped taking new customers in Nairobi, Mombasa and five other counties.
+Demand has outstripped the satellite network’s capacity, so would-be subscribers are sent to a deposit-based waiting list.
 It is the clearest sign yet that Elon Musk’s constellation is growing faster in East Africa than it can add capacity.

 Starlink Kenya — Nairobi skyline seen from Upper Hill